-In the UK the British Medical Association (BMA), the Royal College of Psychiatrists, the Royal College of Physicians, as well as publications like Pulse and the British Medical Journal (BMJ), have addressed the need for action, highlighting the impact of organisations and work environments on the wellbeing of healthcare professionals in the UK.
-Health Education England have also created a dedicated Commission on the mental wellbeing of NHS staff and learners which has reported to the Secretary of State for Health and Social Care.
+In the UK, where the level of burnout is also increasing, the BMA, the Royal College of Psychiatrists and the Royal College of Physicians have addressed the need for action, highlighting the impact of organisations and work environments on the wellbeing of healthcare professionals in the UK.
+Health Education England have also created a dedicated commission on the mental wellbeing of NHS staff and learners, which has reported to the Secretary of State for Health and Social Care.